Representative families for matroid intersections, with applications to location, packing, and covering problems

 \section{Conclusion}

-We have seen fixed\hyp parameter algorithms for \mdmc{} parameterized by the minimum rank of the client matroids in case when the facility matroid is arbitrary and the client matroid is uniform, or when all matroids are linear.
-The problem becomes W[1]-hard when the client matroid is \emph{not} linear, even without facility matroids.
-The complexity of \mdmc{} thus seems to be determined by the client matroids.
+The complexity of \mdmc{} seems to be determined by the client matroids: it is fixed\hyp parameter tractable parameterized by the minimum rank of the client matroids in case when the facility matroid is arbitrary and the client matroid is uniform, or when all matroids are linear.
+The problem becomes W[1]-hard for general client matroids, even without facility matroids.
 It would be interesting to settle the complexity of \mdmc{} with one \emph{arbitrary} facility matroid parameterized by the rank of a single linear client matroid.

-We point out that both algorithms in \cref{thm:alg} are easy to implement: the construction of perfect hash families using \cref{prop:perfhash} can be replaced by coloring the universe uniformly at random with~\(k+\ell\) colors \citep{AYZ95} and the truncation of matroids using \cref{rem:same_field_trunc}, involving large field extensions and generation of irreducible polynomials, can be replaced by a very simple randomized algorithm that does not enlarge fields \citep[Proposition~3.7]{Mar09}.
+We point out that the algorithms in \cref{thm:alg}\eqref{thm:alg1} and \eqref{thm:alg2} are easy to implement: the construction of perfect hash families using \cref{prop:perfhash} can be replaced by coloring the universe uniformly at random with~\(k+\ell\) colors \citep{AYZ95} and the truncation of matroids using \cref{rem:same_field_trunc}, involving large field extensions and generation of irreducible polynomials, can be replaced by a very simple randomized algorithm that does not enlarge fields \citep[Proposition~3.7]{Mar09}.
 Doing so, when aiming for an error probability of at most~\(\varepsilon\in(0,1)\), the asymptotic running time of our algorithms increases by a factor~\(\ln(1/\varepsilon)\).

-\looseness=-1 For future research, we point out that our algorithm for \cref{thm:alg}\eqref{thm:alg1} works in polynomial space, whereas \cref{thm:alg}\eqref{thm:alg2} requires exponential space due to \cref{lem:max-int-repr,thm:solve-spmc}.
+For future research, we point out that our algorithm for \cref{thm:alg}\eqref{thm:alg1} works in polynomial space, whereas \cref{thm:alg}\eqref{thm:alg2} requires exponential space due to \cref{lem:max-int-repr,thm:solve-spmc}.
 It is interesting whether this is avoidable.
 Moreover, given that approximation algorithms are known for UFLP without matroid constraints~\citep{AS99}, for the minimization variant of UFLP with a single facility matroid~\citep{KKN+14,Swa16}, as well as for other optimization problems under matroid constraints \citep{CCPV11,FW12,LSV13}, it is canonical to study approximation algorithms for \mdmc{}.

-\subsection{Acknowledgments}
+\paragraph{Acknowledgments}

-We thank F.\ V.\ Fomin and F.\ Panolan for valuable input.
+We thank F.\ V.\ Fomin, F.\ Panolan, and the anonymous referees for valuable input.
 This study was initiated at the 7th annual research retreat of the Algorithmics and Computational Complexity group of TU Berlin, Darlingerode, Germany, March 18th--23rd, 2018.